Overtorment/cli-cold-wallet/README.md

-# CLI-COLD-WALLET
+# cli-cold-wallet

 Make a cold storage for your bitcoins right in terminal, offline.

 * Super tiny - 20 lines.
-Check yourself that there's no backdoors, leaks etc
+See for yourself that there's no backdoors, leaks etc
 * Makes random cold wallet each run
 * Offline
 * Print or save to file